dividedmind/statistics-done-wrong/hiding.rst

 Medical journals have begun to combat this problem with standards for reporting of results, such as the `CONSORT checklist
 <http://www.consort-statement.org/>`_.
 Authors are required to follow the
-checklist's requirements before submitting their studies, and editors check to make sure all relevant details are included.
+checklist's requirements before submitting their studies and editors check to make sure all relevant details are included.
 The checklist seems to work;
 studies published in journals which follow the guidelines tend to report more essential detail, although not all of it.\ :cite:p:`Plint:2006uj` Unfortunately